-Mr. Thompson stated that diesel/gasoline/propane commodity prices increase of 4-5% year over year were built into the budget.
-He said that the risk budget was brought down to normal levels in FY19, and assumptions of a 3% increase in other expense categories for general inflation were included.
-He said that the revenues less expenses resulted in a deficit of \$4.4 million, and including the \$5 million from Capital, that resulted in a \$9.4 million structural deficit projection.
+Mr. Thompson stated that a preliminary diesel/gasoline/propane commodity prices increase of 4-5% year over year were built into the forecast.
+He said that the risk budget should return down to normal levels in FY19, and assumptions of a 3% increase in other expense categories for general inflation were included in the projection.
+He said that the revenues less expenses resulted in a deficit of \$4.4 million, and including the \$5 million that was proposed to be shifted from Capital, that resulted in a \$9.4 million structural deficit projection.
 Mr. Thompson presented the proposed calendar for the Budget Development meetings in FY 19.

-Mr. Alvarez recommended including a minimum level of projected ridership growth increase, instead of projecting no increase.
+Mr. Alvarez recommended including a minimum level of projected ridership growth increase due to TOP, instead of projecting no increase.